MG ZS (crossover): Asia

+Brunei

+The second-generation ZS was launched in Brunei on 13 February 2026 with two trim levels: Vibe and Essence, all variants are powered by a 1.5-litre naturally aspirated petrol engine.

+Indonesia

+The second-generation ZS was launched in Indonesia on 29 July 2026 at the 33rd Gaikindo Indonesia International Auto Show, with two trim levels: Ignite and Magnify, it is powered by the Hybrid+ powertrain.

 Philippines

 The second-generation ZS was launched in the Philippines on 3 July 2025, with four variants: Comfort, Luxury, Turbo Sport and Hybrid+.
 For powertrains, it is available with either 1.5-litre petrol, 1.5-litre turbocharged petrol and Hybrid+ powertrains.

 Europe

-The second-generation ZS was available in the UK with two trim levels: SE and Trophy; it is available with the Hybrid+ powertrain.
+The second-generation ZS was available in the UK with two trim levels: SE and Trophy, it is available with the Hybrid+ powertrain.

+Latin America

+Argentina

+The second-generation ZS was launched in Argentina on 20 September 2025, as part of MG's entry to the Argentinian market by distributor Eximar.
+It is available with two trim levels: Comfort and Luxury, it is powered by the Hybrid+ powertrain.

 Mexico

-The second-generation ZS was launched in Mexico on 21 April 2025, with two trim levels: Excite and Elegance; it is available with either a 1.5-litre turbocharged petrol or the Hybrid+ powertrain.
+The second-generation ZS was launched in Mexico on 21 April 2025, with two trim levels: Excite and Elegance, it is available with either a 1.5-litre turbocharged petrol or the Hybrid+ powertrain.

 Middle East

 The second-generation ZS was unveiled for the Middle Eastern markets on 25 February 2025.
 It is powered by the 1.5-litre engine and 1.5-litre turbocharged engine, and it is available in three trim levels; the 1.5-litre trims are STD and COM, while the 1.5-litre turbo trims are COM and LUX.